-This verse clearly tells us that human beings are made of three parts—the spirit, the soul, and the body.
+This verse clearly tells us that human beings are made up of three parts—the spirit, soul, and body.
 In the original Greek language, the conjunction ‘and’ in ‘spirit and soul and body’ indicates the three are different from one another.
-Therefore, just as the body is separate and distinct from the soul, the soul is also separate and distinct from the spirit, as illustrated in the diagram below:
+So just as the body is separate and distinct from the soul, the soul is also separate and distinct from the spirit, as illustrated in the diagram below:

-In Philippians 4:6, we are given a seemingly impossible command:
+In Philippians 4:6, we’re given a seemingly impossible command:

 ‘In nothing be anxious.’

-Each of us has a long list of anxiety-inducing circumstances—relationship issues, financial stress, academic pressure, naughty children, stress at work, no work, and so on.
-And in addition to our personal life, the world today seems to manufacture large-scale anxiety-inducing events—economic uncertainty, war, social upheaval—delivered to us on a conveyor belt of 24-hour news coverage.
-Is God’s command out-dated or unreasonable, given so many anxieties in our life?
+Each of us has a long list of anxiety-inducing circumstances — relationship issues, financial woes, naughty children, pressure at work, no work, and so on.
+And in addition to our personal life, the world today seems to manufacture large-scale anxiety-inducing events — economic uncertainty, war, social upheaval — delivered to us on a conveyor belt of 24-hour news coverage.
+Is God’s command outdated or unreasonable, given so many difficulties?

-We have all heard someone say, ‘I’ve been blessed by God’ usually in relation to success, health, family, wealth, or a job.
+We’ve all heard someone say, ‘I’ve been blessed by God’, usually in relation to success, health, family, wealth, or a job.
 We’ve even heard athletes say this after winning a big game.
 We all want to be under God’s blessing.

 The common understanding of what it means to be blessed by God is that He gives us good things.
 In this respect, we can say that God’s blessing is on everyone, believers and unbelievers alike.
 Matthew 5:45 says that the Father who is in the heavens causes His sun to rise on the evil and the good, and sends rain on the just and unjust.

-In 2 Corinthians 13:5, the apostle Paul asks the Corinthian believers a good question: ‘Or do you not realise about yourselves that Jesus Christ is in you?’
-We might consider this phrase, ‘Jesus Christ is in you’ surprising, or perhaps we just read over it without thinking too much about its significance.
+In 2 Corinthians 13:5, the apostle Paul asks the Corinthian believers a question: ‘Or do you not realise about yourselves that Jesus Christ is in you?‘ We might find this phrase, ‘Jesus Christ is in you’ surprising, or perhaps we just read over it without thinking too much about its significance.
 But what does this phrase mean?
-And what is its importance in our Christian lives today?
+And what is its importance for our Christian lives today?